leSamo/Video-Annotation/README.md

 ## Client-server communication
-Due to the Heroku limitations on maximum HTTP response time being only 30 seconds, videos can't be requested and downloaded in a single HTTP request.
+Due to the common limitations of servers on maximum HTTP response time being only 30 seconds, videos can't be requested and downloaded in a single HTTP request.
 Upon user entering folderID client requests list of the folder contents, server will pass this request onto Drive API.
 Selecting input videos and confirming will request `/video` endpoint.
 Server will start downloading the videos into `public/temp` folder with `.dl` temporary extentension to indicate download in progress.
 Once downloading of each file is done, the file is renamed to remove the `.dl` extension.
 During this time client will poll `/videoStatus` endpoint every 2 seconds to see if the download is done.
 If yes, client will request `/videoFile` for each video and will receive stream of video data.

 Submitting data will simply user `/submit` endpoint which simply uploads output data as a JSON file with the same basename as video file into Google Drive folder.
 If there were multiple videos being annotated side by side then JSON file will be created for every one of them.